 Arctic Geography and Maps

 Starting with Greenland, this country is located between the Arctic Ocean and the North Atlantic Ocean, northeast of Canada and northwest of Iceland.
 The country comprises the island of Greenland, the largest island in the world and more than a hundred other smaller islands.
-Greenland has no land boundaries with its 44,087 kilometers/27,330 miles of coastline.
-It possesses the world's second largest ice sheet and sits on top of the Greenland plate, a sub plate of the North American plate.
+Greenland has no land boundaries with its 44,087 kilometres/27,330 miles of coastline.
+It possesses the world's second-largest ice sheet and sits on top of the Greenland plate, a sub-plate of the North American plate.
 The land mass is made up of some of the oldest rocks on the face of the earth.
 The Isua greenstone belt in southwestern Greenland contains the oldest known rocks on Earth, dated at 3.7–3.8 billion years of age.

 While the largest part of the Canadian Arctic is composed of seemingly endless permafrost and tundra north of the tree line, it encompasses geological regions of varying types: the Arctic Cordillera (with the British Empire Range and the United States Range on Ellesmere Island) contains the northernmost mountain system in the world.
 The Arctic Lowlands and Hudson Bay lowlands comprise a substantial part of the geographic region often designated as the Canadian Shield.
 The ground in the Arctic is mostly composed of permafrost, making construction difficult and often hazardous and agriculture virtually impossible.